smoluck/TC_PopUps_15X/README.md

-# SMONSTER
+# MODO | KIT | TC PopUps
 Hi everyone.

-I'm releasing here the kit that was available on [Gumroad](https://smoluck.gumroad.com/l/tc_popups_15x) as I want to stop using it.
+I'm releasing here the kit that was already available on [Gumroad](https://smoluck.gumroad.com/l/tc_popups_15x) as I want to stop supporting Gumroad's founder.

 First of all.